EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-action/ssl-action.md

 <b>certSubjectHeader</b>

 <b>clientCertHash</b>
-Insert the certificate signature (hash) into the HTTP header of the request being sent to the web server.
+Insert the certificate's signature into the HTTP header of the request being sent to the web server.
+The signature is the value extracted directly from the X.509 certificate signature field.
+All X.509 certificates contain a signature field.

 <b>certHashHeader</b>

+<b>clientCertFingerprint</b>
+Insert the certificate's fingerprint into the HTTP header of the request being sent to the web server.
+The fingerprint is derived by computing the specified hash value (SHA256, for example) of the DER-encoding of the client certificate.

+<b>certFingerprintHeader</b>

+<b>certFingerprintDigest</b>

 <b>clientCertIssuer</b>
 Insert the certificate issuer details into the HTTP header of the request being sent to the web server.